 What is bullying?

-Bullying is being aggressive to another person in a physical, verbal, or relational manner.
-Cyberbullying (or “electronic aggression”) is bullying that is done electronically, including through the Internet, e-mail, or mobile devices, among others.
+Bullying is when a person or a group shows unwanted aggression to another person who is not a sibling or a current dating partner.1 Cyberbullying (or “electronic aggression”) is bullying that is done electronically, including through the Internet, e-mail, or mobile devices, among others.

 Bullying can be2: